User Tools

 Avian soaring

 Dozens of species of birds are expert at soaring (list).
 Using rising pockets of air which are slightly warmer than the surrounding air (called thermals) many species can travel hundreds - or even thousands - of kilometres with very little need to flap their wings.
-They tend to circle around within the thermal they've found, then, when they reach a high enough altitude, they then glide down to the next available one.
+They tend to circle around within the thermal they've found, then, when they reach a high enough altitude, they glide down to the next available one.
 This is called 'dynamic soaring'.

 The question arises - how do they know where the thermals are?